nathonfowlie/education.aws.developer_associate/docs/developing/elasticbeanstalk.md

 ### Immutable

 - Spins up new instances in a new (temporary) ASG, and once they're healthy, moves the instances into the current ASG.
 Once health checks pass, the old instances are released.
 - High cost because you're running at double capacity for a while.
 - Has the longest deployment time.
 - Enables fast rollback by terminating the new ASG.
 - Good for production.
 - No downtime.

+### Traffic Splitting

+- Perform canary testing as part of the deployment.
+- Spins up new instances similar to an Immutable Deployment, then sends a percentage of traffic to the new instances for a specific amount of time.
+If health checks pass, all traffic is migrated.
+If health check fails, canaries are terminated, and traffic is sent back to the original instances.

 ### Blue/Green